flaviovs/pluca/README.md

 To configure additional caches, use `pluca.cache.add()`:

-    >>> pluca.cache.add('mod', 'memory')
+    >>> pluca.cache.add('mod', 'memory', max_entries=100)
     >>> pluca.cache.add('pkg.foo', 'null')

-This adds two caches to the Global Cache API — one at “mod“ and another at “pkg.foo“.
-Now in the “pkg.foo“ module, the call `get_cache(__name__)` will return a “null” cache, whereas the same call on “mod“ will return a memory cache.
+This adds two caches — one at “mod“ and another at “pkg.foo“.
+Now, in the “pkg.foo“ module, the call `get_cache(__name__)` will return a “null” cache, whereas the same call on the “mod“ module will return a memory cache.

     >>> # In mod.py
     >>> cache = pluca.cache.get_cache(__name__)